 The 2nd Division Marines and we late-arriving 1st Division Marines were briefed on what to expect in the water and on the island when we landed.
 I promised myself I would be brave.
-The air vibrated with apprehension.
+But the air vibrated with apprehension.

 The officer talked straight.
-"I hate to say this," he said, "but I guess we all know that some of you will not return from this battle.
-Some of you will never see your families again."
+“I hate to say this,” he said, “but I guess we all know that some of you will not return from this battle.
+Some of you will never see your families again.”
 He cleared his throat, hesitating.
-"Always remember, you are defending both your country and your families.
+Then his voice took on strength and determination.
+“Always remember, you are defending both your country and your families.
 The Japanese attacked your land, your home.
-And now you will make your country proud."
+And now you will make your country proud.”

-Despite the peril we faced, the officer then tried to put us at ease, tried to help us understand what faced us on Guadalcanal.
+Despite the peril we faced, the officer then tried to put us at ease, tried to help us understand what lay ahead on Guadalcanal.
 He spoke like a father talking to his son.
-"It's okay to be scared," he told us.
-"It would be foolish not to be scared.
-And you men are anything but fools."
-He hesitated.
-"Just remember your training."
+“It’s okay to be scared,” he told us.
+“It would be foolish not to be scared.
+And you men are anything but fools.”
+He hesitated again.
+“Just remember your training.”